p1r0j/tAsty/README.md

 ![Screen recording of tRash command's output.](Images/tRash.gif)

-Bring trash can functionality to your **bash** shell. **tRash** works just like your desktop's trash can, with the ability to shred or restore its contents with a single command.
+Bring trash can functionality to your **Bash** shell. **tRash** works just like your desktop's trash can, with the ability to shred or restore its contents with a single command.

 ### tPocket